 The Ciudad Juarez Field Office does not issue Humanitarian Parole.
 Individuals must apply for Humanitarian parole by submitting their applications to:

-Instructions on how to file an application for Humanitarian Parole are located on Form I-131 and in the Humanitarian Parole Section of the USCIS Website which can be found to your right under Related Links.
+Instructions on how to file an application for Humanitarian Parole are located on Form I-131 and in the Humanitarian Parole Section of the USCIS website

 Form I-131 Re-entry

 The Ciudad Juarez Sub-Office does not issue or extend Re-Entry Permits.
-Instructions on how to obtain or replace a re-entry permit are on the How Do I Get A Travel Document section of the USCIS website which can be found to your right under Related Links.
+Instructions on how to obtain or replace a re-entry permit are on the How Do I Get A Travel Document section of the USCIS website.

 The Ciudad Juarez Field Office does not directly accept refugee resettlement applications.
 The applications should be filed with the State Department's local designated voluntary agencies in Mexico.
 We are also unable to check the status of any pending refugee resettlement application.
 Please contact the voluntary agency to which the application was submitted.
 Inquiries on previously rejected refugee applications should also be addressed to the voluntary agency with which the application was submitted.

-For general information and processing criteria, please see the Department of State website and the Refugee section on the USCIS Website which can be found to your right under Related Links.
+For general information and processing criteria, please see the Department of State website and the Refugee section on the USCIS website.

 Forms I-601 and I-212